 In 1984 he moved into DP big time, joined Transocean, where his responsibilities have included supervising numerous DP upgrades and new builds.
 Today, as Transocean’s Senior Engineering Manager – Control Systems, he is responsible for the continuous improvement of the reliability of DP and in sharing of DP knowledge.
 In 2000 he received Transocean’s Excellence Award for recognition of his commitment to the company’s core values.

 Pete is a founding member of the MTS DP Committee.
-He was the DP Conference Program Chair from 1997 through 2000, is the founder and Chair of MTS DP Test Guidelines Subcommittee, and is the Current Chair of the Marine Subcommittee of IMCA Americas.
+He was the DP Conference Program Chair from 1997 through 2000, is the founder and Chair of MTS DP Test Guidelines Subcommittee, and in 2004 was the Chair of the Marine Subcommittee of IMCA Americas.

 Dietmar Deter was honored at the DP Conference lunch on September 16, 2003.